apigee/ansible-opdk-accelerator/README.md

 and change drift between different uses of the framework.

 ## Usage Overview
-This usage of this framework is composed of the following steps:
+The use of this framework is composed of the following steps:

 1. [Setup](setup) an Ansible control server and workspace.
-1. Configure an initial Planet topology.
+1. Configure an initial Planet topology using the Ansible inventory file(s).
 1. Place Apigee license material in `~/.apigee-secure/license.txt`.
 1. Update credentials stored `~/.apigee-secure/credentials.yml`.
 1. Update common installation attributes like `opdk_version` that is stored in